Salesforce-Offline-Free-Download-v1/salesforce-offline-setup-assistant/docs/index.md

-# Welcome to the QuickBooks Offline Setup Assistant Documentation
+# Welcome to the Salesforce Offline Setup Assistant Documentation

-This documentation provides a comprehensive guide to using the QuickBooks Offline Setup Assistant.
+This documentation provides a comprehensive guide to using the Salesforce Offline Setup Assistant.

 ## Getting Started